2018-19 Upper School Parent/Student Handbook

 Members of athletic teams and extracurricular groups may wear parts of their game uniform or special club attire with approval from the Dean of the Upper School.

-Athletic clothing and shoes (excluding Sem-approved sweatshirts) are not permitted during the school day.
+Athletic clothing (excluding Sem-approved sweatshirts) is not permitted during the school day.

 Hair colors or highlights other than natural tones are not permitted, facial hair must be neatly trimmed, and long hair should be kept neat so that it does not fall in one’s face.